ls1intum/Themis/docs/admin/app/deployment.rst

 TestFlight supports multiple user groups.
 In our case it is divided into Developers, Customer + Management and Tutors.
 It offers two kinds of testers, namely internal (Developers and Customer + Management) and external testers (Tutors).
-The main difference is that interal testers are registered via their Apple-ID and external testers download the app anonymously via a public TestFlight link.
+The main difference is that internal testers are registered via their Apple-ID and external testers download the app anonymously via a public TestFlight link.

   * **Developers:**